-The CPD is not affiliated with Purdue Global.
-Thus, Purdue Global students must meet all prerequisites if applying to the MS in Dietetics.
+The MSD is not affiliated with Purdue Global.
+Thus, Purdue Global graduates must meet all pre-requisites if applying to the MS in Dietetics.
+A BS in Nutrition from Purdue Global does not meet pre-requisite courses.

-Transfer of Credits to the Purdue CPD Program (8.2i)
+Transfer of Credits to the Purdue MSD Program (8.2i)